 If you are experiencing bleeding gums, it could be due to a vitamin deficiency.
-If you are concerned that your bleeding gums are caused by a vitamin deficiency, your dentist or doctor can check your levels of vitamin c and k.
-If they are low, it may be beneficial to take supplements to increase their levels in your body.
-This will help your gum health.
+Your doctor can determine if you have low levels of vitamin C and K and prescribe the appropriate treatment.
+If they are low, it may be beneficial to take supplements to increase the levels in your body.
+In turn, this will help improve your gum health.

 How can I rebuild my gums naturally?

 Patients can strengthen and rebuild damaged gums at home with rinses and treatment.
 The best rinse to use is a saltwater rinse.
-This soothes inflammation and draws infection out of the gums.
-Oil pulling can be used to break down plaque and bacteria around the gums.
-Aloe vera and green tea are also both very good for boosting gum health.
+This type of rinse soothes inflammation and draws infection out of the gums.
+You can also use the Oil Pulling method to break down plaque and bacteria around the gums.
+Additionally, aloe vera and green tea are also both very good for boosting gum health.

 Should you brush your gums?

-Brushing your gums is known to remove plaque and bacteria and strengthen your gum health.
+Yes, brushing your gums removes plaque and bacteria and strengthens your gum health!
 It is important to brush gums regularly in order to keep them healthy.
 Aggressive over brushing can cause teeth and gums to be sensitive, so be sure that you are gentle with your gums.

 Request a Dental Consultation with our Dentist in Austin, TX

-Dr. Wainwright is a dentist in Austin, Texas that is dedicated to helping patients fight tooth decay and gum recession.
+Dr. Wainwright is a dentist in Austin, Texas that helps patients fight tooth decay and gum recession.
 You can call Austin Dental Care at 512-518-6392.
 Schedule a consultation with Dr. Wainwright and his dental team on our website.